hotelbyte/etherwallet/README.md

 - [jordan (cmo) reddit: https://www.reddit.com/user/trogdortb001](https://www.reddit.com/user/trogdortb001)
 - [myetherwallet reddit user: https://www.reddit.com/user/myetherwallet](https://www.reddit.com/user/myetherwallet)

-### `mercury` is the development branch. gh-pages contains only the smaller dist folder only and is served to MyHow.hotelbyte.foundation
+### `master` is the development branch. gh-pages contains only the smaller dist folder only and is served to MyHow.hotelbyte.foundation

 - Our infrastructure ("node") is on AWS.
 [You can also use your own node.](https://myetherwallet.github.io/knowledge-base/networks/run-your-own-node-with-myetherwallet.html)
 - We also provide access to Infura.io & Etherscan.io nodes.
 Use the drop-down in the top-right.